Toric Newton-Okounkov functions with an application to the rationality of certain Seshadri constants on surfaces: Introduction

 \subsubsection{Acknowledgments}

-We would like to thank Joaquim Ro\'e and Sandra Di Rocco for helpful discussions.
+We would like to thank Joaquim Ro\'e and Sandra Di Rocco for helpful discussions, and Atsushi Ito for important remarks on a previous version of this manuscript.
+Ito informed us that he computed the Seshardri constants for a specific sequence of toric surfaces of the kind we construct in Theorem~\ref{thm:seshadri-construction} (unpublished).

 The second author was partially supported by the LOEWE grant `Uniformized Structures in Algebra and Geometry'.
 This cooperation started at the coincident Mini-workshops `Positivity in Higher-dimensional Geometry: Higher-codimensional Cycles and Newton-Okounkov Bodies' and `Lattice Polytopes: Methods, Advances, Applications' at the Mathematische Forschungsinstitut Oberwolfach in 2017.
 We appreciate the stimulating atmosphere and the excellent working conditions.